shoezaz/bump/README.md

 ### NPM throws an error

-In v2 npm is no longer supported.
+In the monorepo version npm is no longer supported.
 It's all pnpm now.
-The problem is that npm, yarn and pnpm have different workspace syntax and package hoisting patterns, supporting all package managers is not possible in a monorepo setup.
+The problem is that npm, yarn and pnpm have different workspace syntax and package hoisting patterns.
+Supporting all package managers is not possible in a monorepo setup and pnpm is the most popular one.